LagrangianPoint/404-Error-Checker-Visual-Basic/README.md

 This version allows you to check hundreds (or thousands) of urls at the same time since you can use multiple threads.

-You can also configure the maximum number of threads to use, so the URL checking can be faster depending on the targe server.
+You can also configure the maximum number of threads to use, so the URL checking can be faster depending on the target server.

 ### Stage 3
 Create a GUI that makes use of the class built in the second step, and make this application more usable to the end user.